-Among the more common biting and sometimes bloodsucking insects in the United States are the following:
+Among the more common biting insects in the United States are the following:

 The bite should be cleaned, and an ointment or cream containing an antihistamine, an anesthetic, a corticosteroid, or a combination may be applied to relieve itching, pain, and inflammation.
 People with multiple bites can take an antihistamine by mouth.
 People who are allergic to the bite should seek medical attention immediately or use an emergency allergy kit containing a preloaded syringe of epinephrine.